 - 1 tablespoon chili powder

-- 1 cup charred or roasted hatch chilies or poblanos, peeled and seeded
+- 1 cup roasted hatch chilies or poblanos, peeled and seeded

 - 1/2 pound tomatillos husks removed, cut into wedges

 - 2 cups low-sodium chicken or vegetable broth